KIT-MRT/stargazer_ros/README.md

 # Project Name

-This package provieds an GPD-like camera-based indoor-localization-solution.
+This package provieds an GPS-like camera-based indoor-localization-solution.
 The localization is given as a transformation from the stargazer frame to the camera frame.

 ## Installation